apache/apex-core/operators/io/file_output_operator.md

 AbstractFileOutputOperator
 ===========================
-The abstract file output operator in Apache Apex Malhar library -[`AbstractFileOutputOperator`](https://github.com/chandnisingh/incubator-apex-malhar/blob/master/library/src/main/java/com/datatorrent/lib/io/fs/AbstractFileOutputOperator.java) writes streaming data to files.
+The abstract file output operator in Apache Apex Malhar library &mdash; [`AbstractFileOutputOperator`](https://github.com/apache/incubator-apex-malhar/blob/devel-3/library/src/main/java/com/datatorrent/lib/io/fs/AbstractFileOutputOperator.java) writes streaming data to files.
 The main features of this operator are:

-1. Persisting data.
+1. Persisting data to files.
 2. Automatic rotation of files based on:
 	a. maximum length of a file.
 	b. time-based rotation where time is specified using a count of application windows.
 3. Fault-tolerance.
 4. Compression and encryption of data before it is persisted.

 In this tutorial we will cover the details of the basic structure and implementation of all the above features in `AbstractFileOutputOperator`.
-Configurations related to each feature is discussed as they are introduced in the section of that feature.
+Configuration items related to each feature are discussed as they are introduced in the section of that feature.

-## Persisting data
+## Persisting data to files
 The principal function of this operator is to persist tuples to files efficiently.
 These files are created under a specific directory on the file system.
+The relevant configuration item is:

 <a name="filePath"></a>**filePath**: path specifying the directory where files are written.

 Different types of file system that are implementations of `org.apache.hadoop.fs.FileSystem` are supported.
 The file system instance which is used for creating streams is constructed from the `filePath` URI.